HydroRS/ParallelSWAT/README.md

 We have uploaded three versions of codes,i.e., Parallel_SWAT_SetUp, Parallel_SWAT_Modelling and Parallel_SWAT_SUFI_Modeling, which can be used for different purposes.

+Please feel free to contact me if you have any questions, zhanglingky@lzb.ac.cn

 We here give a brief description and usage of the codes

 ## 1. Parallel_SWAT_SetUp